mattsteeldue/small/README.md

     8, 8, 3, 1, -7, -7       8, -7, 8, -7, 3, 1
     5, 5, 5, 5, 5, 5, 5      5, 5, 5, 5, 5, 5, 5

-  Again, I used Perl to study the problem
+   I used Perl to study the problem

 2. How can we be reasonably sure about the correctness of the solution?

-    We must provid a complete set of successful tests, the algorithm is linear.
+    We have to provid a complete set of successful tests, the algorithm is linear.

 3. Discuss the space-time complexity of the proposed solution (both in general and language related)